 - When the baby is in any position other than head down

-- When the baby’s shoulder gets stuck on the pubic bone during labor
+- When the baby’s shoulder gets stuck on the pubic bone during labour

-- Fetal vessel rupture: The blood vessels from the umbilical cord can get attached to the membranes in place of the placenta.
+- Fetal vessel rupture – The blood vessels from the umbilical cord can get attached to the membranes in place of the placenta.
 The baby’s blood vessels are passed on to the entrance of the birth canal.
-This condition called vasa previa.
+This condition is called vasa previa.

 Some of the lesser common causes of bleeding during late pregnancy are injuries in the cervix, cancer and varicose veins.

 About 50% of women who have bleeding during pregnancy have a healthy pregnancy and healthy baby.
-When you notice spotting or vaginal bleeding you should consult your doctor immediately to discuss the symptoms.
-If the bleeding is heavy, similar to bleeding during periods then you should make sure that there is no other complication.
-Heavy bleeding during the later part of pregnancy may cause harm to the baby.
+When you notice spotting or vaginal bleeding, you should consult your doctor immediately to discuss the symptoms.
+If the bleeding is heavy, similar to bleeding during periods, then you should make sure that there is no other complication by consulting your doctor.
+(1) (6) Heavy bleeding during the later part of pregnancy may cause harm to the baby.

 A woman who has vaginal bleeding during pregnancy should be examined thoroughly and promptly.
-Certain causes for bleeding like ectopic pregnancy can lead to haemorrhagic shock.
-Haemorrhagic shock occurs when you lose more than 20% of the blood from your body.
+Certain causes of bleeding, like ectopic pregnancy, can lead to hemorrhagic shock.
+Hemorrhagic shock occurs when you lose more than 20% of the blood from your body.
 The loss of blood makes it difficult for the heart to pump blood into the body leading to organ failure.
-Your doctor may conduct –
+Your doctor may conduct (5) –

 - A thorough check of the vital signs for fever and signs of hypovolemia.

 - Pelvic and abdominal examinations.
 Doppler ultrasound probe to check on the fetal heartbeats.
-Pelvic examination would include an inspection of external genitals, speculum examination, and bimanual examination.
-An inspection of the cervix should be done to check for discharge, dilation lesions.
+The pelvic examination would include an inspection of external genitals, speculum examination, and bimanual examination.
+An inspection of the cervix should be done to check for discharge and dilation lesions.

 Treatment for vaginal bleeding and spotting differs on the basis of the duration of pregnancy.

-- If there has been an incomplete abortion then you will have to be admitted to the hospital to remove the fetal tissue that has been left behind.
-This process is known as dilation and curettage and prevents complications such as hemorrhage or infection.
+- If there has been an incomplete abortion, then you will have to be admitted to the hospital to remove the fetal tissue that has been left behind.
+This process is known as dilation and curettage and prevents complications such as haemorrhage or infection.

 - If there has been a missed abortion, you may be admitted to the hospital for a D&C or monitored at home so that the tissue is passed without surgery.
 This depends on the age and size of the fetus.